Business Contracts’ Responsibilities

 Departments should ensure that all University policies and procedures including purchasing requirements are met prior to submitting a contract for review and signature.
 The contractor should not be authorized to proceed, nor should payment be approved, until the contract is fully executed (signed by all parties).

-As the departmental administrator for this contract, your responsibilities include, but may not be limited to, the following:
+As the Contract Manager for a contract, your responsibilities include, but may not be limited to, the following:

 - returning a fully executed agreement to Business Contracts.